LandoIsLoading/LoadingMediaCo/README.md

-# myPortfolioSite
+# My Site For Clients Of Loading Media Co.
-This is a website I plan to use for minor things such as a simple blog as well to help convey my current skills and work history.
-This will also store contact information for potential business inquiry.
+This is a website I plan to use for clients to contact and get to know me!